So You Want to Publish a Book

 Marketing

-People can tell you all kinds of things about marketing your book, and I don’t much here.
+People can tell you all kinds of things about marketing your book, and I don’t have any new thoughts here.
 I started this project with a built-in audience of Charles Williams fans and supporters, and so when I was ready I mostly just emailed people!

 I set up a hand-built single-page website with a big shiny Gumroad ‘buy now’ button.
 I love Gumroad, by the way - it’s built for creators to sell their digital products, but it works just as well for physical inventory.
 It gives you a simple way to sell a single product, without managing a whole ecommerce installation somewhere.
 I love the ethos of this company, and I’ve used it for this Charles Williams project, as well other side projects like Dumb Cuneiform, my Cuneiform-Tablet-as-a-Service where I take your dumb tweets and send you a real cuneiform tablet in the mail.